 - Attorney is the controller of the Delegation choice on the contract.
 Within the choice, Principal exercises the choice Transfer on the Coin contract.

-controller attorney can nonconsuming TransferCoin : ContractId TransferProposal with coinId: ContractId Coin newOwner: Party do exercise coinId Transfer with newOwner
+nonconsuming choice TransferCoin : ContractId TransferProposal with coinId: ContractId Coin newOwner: Party controller attorney do exercise coinId Transfer with newOwner

 - Coin contracts need to be disclosed to Attorney before they can be used in an exercise of Transfer.
 This can be done by adding Attorney to Coin as an Observer.
 This can be done dynamically, for any specific Coin, by making the observers a List, and adding a choice to add a party to that List:

-Disclose : ContractId Coin with p : Party do create this with delegates = p :: delegates
+choice Disclose : ContractId Coin with p : Party controller owner do create this with delegates = p :: delegates

 The technique is likely to change in the future.
-DA is actively researching future language features for contract disclosure.
+Daml is actively researching future language features for contract disclosure.